News from the open internet

 The math of these kinds of case studies becomes inevitable: Advertisers can serve fewer ads, and reach the right audience.
 The audience enjoys a more engaging, relevant advertising experience.
 And the publisher gets to make more great shows.

-And in doing so, the internet will effectively be replumbed and upgraded.
+The internet is effectively being replumbed and upgraded.
 And we’ll be able to preserve the very valuable role that advertising plays in funding our incredible internet experience.